DHBW-TINF24F/Team3-Basyx-Editor/PROJECT/TINF24F_3_PM.md

 Finally, the **End Phase** concludes the project with the formal handover to stakeholders, ensuring that all deliverables, documentation, and results are completed and ready for presentation.

 ## 5. Milestones
-This section defines the Milestones based on the PSP.
 | Milestone | Description | Planned Week |
 |---|---|---|
 | Requirement Clarification BC | Final clarification and sign-off of BC, CRS, and AAS integration |  6 |